ibm-cloud-docs/satellite/limitations.md

 You can create up to 20 {{site.data.keyword.satelliteshort}} locations per {{site.data.keyword.cloud_notm}} multizone metro that the location is managed from.
 {: shortdesc}

-Do not reuse the name of a previously deleted location.
-If you do reuse the name, the location subdomains might still use the IP addresses of the previous location's hosts.
-To resolve that issue, see [Location subdomain not routing traffic to control plane hosts](/docs/satellite?topic=satellite-ts-location-subdomain).

 <br />